keptn-sandbox/lifecycle-toolkit-docs/content/en/docs/getting-started.md

 ---
 title: Getting Started
+linktitle: Getting Started
-description: Learn how to use the Keptn Lifecycle Toolkit and explore basic features.
+description: Learn how to use the Keptn Lifecycle Toolkit.
-icon: concepts
-layout: quickstart
 weight: 15
-hidechildren: true # this flag hides all sub-pages in the sidebar-multicard.html
 ---

 The Keptn Lifecycle Toolkit makes your deployments observable, brings application-awareness to your Kubernetes cluster and helps you reliably delivering your application with: